pmiguelpinto90/ShiftDisplay/README.md

   * display.set(customs)
   * display.set(characters, dots)

-  Save and set a value to show next.
-Entire previous value is erased.
+  Store a value to show next.
+The entire previous value is cleared.

   `display`: object of type ShiftDisplay.

   `value`: value to set, can be a number (int, long) or text (char, char array, string object);
   for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
-  if is to big to fit in the display, it is trimmed according to alignment.
+  if too big to fit in the display, it is trimmed according to alignment.

   `valueReal`: value to set, a real number (float, double);
-  if is to big to fit in the display, it is trimmed according to alignment.
+  if too big to fit in the display, it is trimmed according to alignment.

   `alignment`: alignment of the value or valueReal on the display;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;